ufs-community/ufs-srweather-app/docs/UsersGuide/source/ConfigWorkflow.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 ``DO_SHUM``: (Default: false)
    Flag to turn Specific Humidity (SHUM) perturbations on or off.
 SHUM perturbations multiply the low-level specific humidity by a small random number at each time-step.
 The SHUM scheme attempts to address missing physics phenomena (e.g., cold pools, gust fronts) most active in convective regions.
+Valid values: ``True`` | ``False``

 ``ISEED_SHUM``: (Default: 2)
    Seed for setting the SHUM random number sequence.